Ableton Live vs Logic Pro – Which Is Better? (2023)

 Creating Drum Tracks

 Logic Pro is a songwriter’s best friend because of the Drummer.
-This tool lets you generate a groove automatically, based on the tempo and the time signature of the song.
+This tool automatically lets you generate a groove based on the tempo and the song’s time signature.
 You can then customize these beats based on your preference.
 It is a helpful tool for those who are not beatmakers.

 Additionally, Logic Pro also has multiple electronic and acoustic drum sounds that can be programmed using MIDI.

-Ableton Live has dedicated Drum Racks and they offer many free packs on their website (such as Mad Beats by KJ Sawka and Recording Hybrid Kit by Drumdrops) to find the perfect drum tone.
+Ableton Live has dedicated Drum Racks and offers many free packs on their website (such as Mad Beats by KJ Sawka and Recording Hybrid Kit by Drumdrops) to find the perfect drum tone.

-A cool feature is that you can swap out the sounds on your drum rack.
-This means that you can mix and match as you want, even add your instrument or effects for either live or recording performances.
+A cool feature is swapping out the sounds on your drum rack.
+This means you can mix and match as you want, even adding your instrument or effects for either live or recorded performances.

-There are default devices available on their website along with other downloadable ones.
+There are default devices available on their website, along with other downloadable ones.
 You have the option to open these up and see how they work, even customize them if you want.
-Not only does MAX open up a realm of possibilities for visual artists, but this is very useful for those looking to emulate analog synths digitally or those who have basic knowledge of coding.
+Not only does MAX open up a realm of possibilities for visual artists, but it is also very useful for those looking to emulate analog synths digitally or those who have basic knowledge of coding.

 OS Compatibility

 Logic Pro only runs on Apple devices.
-To be able to use the current version, you need macOS 10.15.7 or later along with 6GB storage for installation and an additional 72GB to download the complete sound library.
+To be able to use the current version (10.7.9), you need macOS 12.3 or later, along with 6GB storage for installation and an additional 72GB to download the complete sound library.

 For Windows users, Ableton Live requires Windows 10, 8GB RAM, an Intel i5 processor, and up to 76GB for storage of sound packs and libraries.
 It requires a minimum of 3GB of free space for installation.

-Mac users need OS 10.13 or later, an i5 processor, and 8GB RAM.
-You will need 3GB space for installation and an additional 76GB for sound libraries and packs.
+Mac users need OS 10.13 or later, an i5 or M1 processor, and 8GB RAM.
+You will need 3GB of space for installation and an additional 76GB for sound libraries and packs.

 Garageband iOS